 2. Which biocidal products are affected?

 In the EU, Art.
 95 BPR is applicable from 1 September 2015 for biocidal products which, under transitional provisions, may be made available in EU countries without being authorised in accordance with the BPR (biocidal products with notified, not yet approved active substances).
 In Switzerland, such biocidal products may be placed on the market with the transitional authorisations AN and AC.
-The BPR concept of equal treatment for all persons placing active substances and biocidal products on the market is being implemented in Switzerland through Article 62d OBP, which covers all transitional authorisations AN and AC.
+The BPR concept of equal treatment for all persons placing active substances and biocidal products on the market is being implemented in Switzerland through annex 8 no 1.2 OBP, which covers all transitional authorisations AN and AC.

 3. What action needs to be taken?

-Holders of transitional authorisations AN are thus required to submit the following information to the Notification Authority for Chemicals (NAChem):
+Holders of transitional authorisations AN are thus required to submit with the application the following information (according to annex 8 no. 1.2 OBP) to the Notification Authority for Chemicals (NAChem):

 - evidence that the suppliers from whom the active substances contained in the biocidal product are obtained are included in the list specified in Article 95 paragraph 1 of the BPR3;